What Is Considered Cheating (From a Man's and a Woman's Point of View)

 What Is Considered Cheating?

-A 2013 study from the University of Michigan addressed this very topic by asking a pool of undergraduates to rate 27 different behaviors (sexual, erotic, and financial) on a scale of 1-100.
+A 2013 study from the University of Michigan addressed this very topic by asking a pool of undergraduates to rate 27 different behaviors on a scale of 1-100.

 A score of one indicated that they didn't think the behavior was cheating if their partner did it with someone else, while a score of 100 indicated that they definitely thought it would be cheating.